Dental Hygienists' Association

 • Are elderly: age 65 or older, or

 The Health Care Association of New Jersey (HCANJ) is a non-profit trade association representing long term care providers who believe that the individuals they serve are entitled to a supportive environment in which professional and compassionate care is delivered.
 This belief compels HCANJ and its members to advocate for individuals who, because of social needs, disability, trauma, or illness, require services provided in a long term care setting, while also advocating for the long term care provider community.

 The New Jersey Coalition for Oral Health for the Aging (NJCOHA) is a volunteer organization dedicated to improving the oral health of New Jersey's elderly citizens.
 Volunteers may be active professionals, students, or retired professionals.
 Work will include advocacy, education, research and action.
 Initially begun by Dr. Sam Zwetchkenbaum, NJCOHA is now housed with the

-New Jersey Dental Hygienists' Association (NJDHA) NJDHA represents NJCOHA with the following:
+New Jersey Dental Hygienists' Association (NJDHA) NJCOHA represents these interests with the following:

 - New Jersey Oral Health Coalition